randomsequence/ChimpKit2/README.markdown

         NSLog(@"Response Error: %@", error);
     }

-Fetching data is as simple as calling API methods directly on the wrapper object.
+Fetching data is as simple as calling callApiMethod:withParams: with the name of the desired API method on the wrapper object.
 Check the API [documentation](http://www.mailchimp.com/api/1.3) for details.

 ###Canceling Requests